hkirk/swtafp-slides/slides/12/actor-2.md

                      mailbox.Context.System <! username
 ```

-2. Handoff work to a pool of worker actors.
+2. Handoff work to a pool of worker actors
 3. When processing a message and `Sender` is not enough
 4. Send to multiple actors